uob-mu3e/daq_wiki/February 4, 2021 - Integration run preparation.md

   *How do we know what runs we took?
 Is flat MIDAS enough?
 Nik checks with Stefan.
   Flat MIDAS is not enough, use a SQL database, has straightforward MIDAS integration*
 * rootana build
-  *Will start with mana from scratch, port existing code.
-Stefan recommends manalyzer*
+  *Will start with manalyzer from scratch, port existing code.
+Stefan also recommends manalyzer*
 * what analysis should run?
   *To be discussed later*
 * data formats for saving?